Alex2626/sendMailZip/README.md

 # sendMailZip
-Python script to send zip files
+Python script to send zip files like argument from an Gmail account.